colab-coop/bylaws/ARTICLE-7.markdown

 ### Section 7.3  Allocations and Distributions of Profits and Losses

-(a) Any Profit shall be credited 70% to Member Accounts
+(a) Any Surplus shall be credited 50% to Member Accounts
-    and 30% to the Collective Account.

-(b) Any Loss shall be distributed 50% to Member Accounts
     and 50% to the Collective Account.

+(b) Any Profit shall be credited to the Collective Account.

+(c) Any Loss shall be distributed 50% to Member Accounts
+    and 50% to the Collective Account.

-(c) Member distributions shall be allocated through a formula
+(d) Member distributions shall be allocated direct proportion to
-    specified in policy as approved by the Member Body.
+    hours worked by the individual Members during the fiscal year.
+    No less than 20% of the Member Account distributions shall be paid out within 8.5 months of the of the fiscal year by cash or check.
+The remaining 80% shall be paid to the member within 3 years.
+Each member of the co-op shall receive a qualified written notice of allocation for the noncash portion of the Member Account distribution.

-(d) If desired, the Council shall propose a distribution of
+(e) If desired, the Council shall propose an alternate distribution
-    any Profit and Losses, for the membership to ratify through consensus, annually or at more frequent intervals, as the council sees fit.
+    percentage of any Profit and Losses, for the membership to ratify through consensus, annually or at more frequent intervals, as the council sees fit.

-(e) If there are any surplus tax liabilities on the
-    Member-Owners arising due to Coop decisions to not distribute the entire profit as bonus, the corporation shall take care of the specific amount of tax liability for each such Member-Owner.

 ### Section 7.4  Payment Rights Regarding Member Accounts